0nyr/onyr-website/_posts/2024-08-12-new-website.md

 This day remains etched in my memory.
 I thank Jean-Louis Doux for his kindness, his advice, and his prayers.

 Today, nearly a year and a half later, this memory is still vivid.
-From now on, on some virtual paths of the Web, is a small beacon towards this resting place for travelers.
+From now on, on some virtual paths of the Web, is a small beacon towards this resting place for travelers: [La Ruche Lourdes website](https://0nyr.github.io/la-ruche-lourdes/).